adriesse/pvpltools-python/README.md

 before, during or after various projects; as a product or byproduct;
 with funding in whole, in part, or not at all.

-I specifically acknowledge Sandia National Labs and the US DOE for substantial project funding as well encouragement to publish open source code.
+I would like to acknowledge Sandia National Labs and the US DOE for substantial project funding as well encouragement to publish open source code.

 I also acknowledge and thank all the contributors to pvlib-python,